exokitxr/exokit/docs/api/webxrHardwareExtensionAPIs.md

 ### `MLEyeTracker`

-Used to acquire eye tracking updates.
+Used to acquire eye tracking updates from the Magic Leap platform.

 #### `MLEyeTracker.oneye : function(MLEye[2])`